Know Why Organic Matters

 Creamy Corn Polenta

-Starchy, last-of-the-season corn is actually ideal for this polenta, giving it a natural creaminess, while the vanilla brings out its sweetness.
+This polenta bridges the gap from summer to fall.
+Starchy, last-of-the-season fresh corn is ideal for this polenta recipe, giving it a natural creaminess, while the vanilla brings out its sweetness.

 Carefully remove polenta pot from oven and whisk in milk mixture.
 Return to oven and continue cooking another 20 minutes.
 Remove from oven, whisk again, and serve.